jonas-trms/edge_contraction/README.md

 * `./error [args]` computes and prints the error (a float value) of a mesh's reduction.
 Arguments:
   * `initial` is the path to the initial `.obj` file.
   * `reduction` is the path to the reduced `.obj` file.
   * `k` is a `float` value and defines the importance of smoothness to the quality of the reduction.
+A higher value means that smoothness is more important.
   * `crep` is a `float` value and defines the balance between the importance of a low number of vertices and of a faithful surface.
+A higher value means that the former is more important.

   Example:
   ```